18 Best Christmas Markets in the US

 Another well-known Bethlehem event is Christkindlmarkt, an indoor market that features a wide range of vendors.
 This Christmas market is open Fridays through Sundays during the last two weeks of November, and Thursday through Sunday in December until Christmas; shoppers should be aware that there is an admission charge for this event.

-Read More: Best Places to Visit in Pennsylvania
+Read More: Top-Rated Things to Do in Bethlehem

 4. Arlington, Texas